Early spring fresh food!

 Serve right away, with crackers or on sliced toasted French bread.
 You can make this ahead and refrigerate it for a few hours and it will be even better.

 Vegetarian or vegan

-To make a vegan version, just leave out the anchovies and use more parsley (and extra salt).
+To make a vegan version, just leave out the anchovies and use more parsley, and add some capers.
 You could also add some cooked chickpeas, mashed.